 From the 1930’s on, the Music Hall was a successful single screen movie theater operated by local benefactor Robert Goldblatt.
 His son and daughter-in-law took over the theater after his death in 1964.
 In 1976, the theater closed largely due to the rise in popularity of multiplexes and television and it was soon thereafter proposed by the Village of Tarrytown that the theater be torn down to make way for a parking lot.

 The Friends of the Mozartina Musical Arts Conservatory, a 501(c)(3) nonprofit, educational, and cultural organization, purchased the theater on Valentine’s Day, 1980 with the purpose of establishing a center for the performing arts.
 The theater, located in what people considered to be a depressed area, was not operational with a leaking roof, broken heating pipes, insufficient electrical power and thousands of dollars of back taxes.
 The purchase of the theater and extensive renovations were made possible by Founding Board Members Berthold and Helen Ringeisen, a language professor and piano teacher respectively, who, convinced the theater was important for the community, secured several loans through local banker Stephen Byelick and placed their home up as collateral.
-The undertaking was a risky one for had the theater failed, the Ringeisens would have lost everything and this almost came to pass several times.
+The undertaking was a risky one for had the theater failed, the Ringeisens would have lost everything they owned and this almost came to pass several times.